Walk...

 Faith has some conditions that must be heeded, or it will not work.

 The Law of Obedience.
 James 2:20, 1:22 and Matthew 7:24 all state that your faith will die if you do not act on it, or do something.
 Do what?
-Obey what the Word or The Lord is telling you.
-If you will make The Word Lord, Jesus Lord, then faith will work.
+Obey what the Word or the Lord is telling you.
+If you will make the Word Lord, Jesus Lord, then faith will work.
 God may be telling you not to watch so much junk TV, to get away from porno, to forgive someone or ask to be forgiven.
 He may be telling you to tithe, or whatever.
 It is custom made for you.

 When one submits to another’s authority, the authority is obligated to care for the submitted one.
-When one does not submit to the authority of another the authority person is not obligated.
+When one does not submit to the authority of another, the authority person is not obligated.
 Authority as defined by Jesus in the New Testament is not ruling over another, it is caring for another.
 Faith requires submission to authority.

 Most of all, faith allows your inner eye to see and behold Jesus; that is the greatest reward!

-Some Examples of faith.
+Some examples of faith.

 The Centurion in Matthew 8 believed the Word of God.
-“And when Jesus had entered into Capernaum, a centurion came to him, beseeching Him, and saying, Lord, my son lies at home paralyzed and grievously tormented.
-And Jesus says to him, I will come and heal him.
-The centurion answered and said, Lord, I am not worthy that You should come under my roof; but only speak the word, and my boy will be healed.
-For I am a man under authority, having soldiers under me.
-And I say to this one, Go!
-And he goes; and to another, Come!
-And he comes; and to my servant, Do this!
-And he does it.
-When Jesus heard, He marvelled and said to those who followed, Truly I say to you, I have not found such great faith, no, not in Israel.
-And I say to you that many shall come from the east and the west, and shall sit down with Abraham and Isaac and Jacob in the kingdom of Heaven.
-But the sons of the kingdom shall be cast out into outer darkness; there shall be weeping and gnashing of teeth” (Matthew 8:5-12).
+Matthew 8:5-12 says, “Now when Jesus had entered Capernaum, a centurion came to Him, pleading with Him, saying, ‘Lord, my servant is lying at home paralyzed, dreadfully tormented.’
+And Jesus says to him, ‘I will come and heal him.’
+The centurion answered and said, ‘Lord, I am not worthy that You should come under my roof.
+But only speak a word, and my servant will be healed.
+For I also am a man under authority, having soldiers under me.
+And I say to this one, ‘Go,’ and he goes; and to another, ‘Come,’ and he comes; and to my servant, ‘Do this,’ and he does it.’
+When Jesus heard it, He marveled, and said to those who followed, ‘Assuredly, I say to you, I have not found such great faith, not even in Israel.
+And I say to you that many will come from east and west, and sit down with Abraham, Isaac, and Jacob in the kingdom of heaven.
+But the sons of the kingdom will be cast out into outer darkness.
+There will be weeping and gnashing of teeth.”

-What is the evidence of our faith?
 Is it how we feel?
 No. It is what comes out of our mouth.
-“And Jesus answering saith unto them, ‘Have faith in God.
-For verily I say unto you, That whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass; he shall have whatsoever he saith.
-Therefore I say unto you, What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them’” (Mark 11:22-24).
+Mark 11:22-24 (KJV) says, “And Jesus answering saith unto them, ‘Have faith in God.
+For verily I say unto you, that whosoever shall say unto this mountain, be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass; he shall have whatsoever he saith.
+Therefore I say unto you, what things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.’”

 There are times in our lives when we do not feel faith.
 There are times when we feel just the opposite of faith.
 So what do we do?
 We prove our faith by speaking out what God said.
 We take the Word of God and quote it.
 That is what Jesus did in His weakest times.
 In His temptation, He drove the Devil away by quoting the Word.
 On the Cross He was quoting Psalm 22.

 One good thing to remember about faith is that whatever God has ordained for our life has already been done.
 That gives us confidence when we do not “see” things.
 God wants us to enter into the rest of trusting Him and His Word.
-“For we who have believed do enter into the rest, as He said, ‘I have sworn in My wrath that they should not enter into My rest;’ although the works were finished from the foundation of the world” (Hebrews 4:3).
+Hebrews 4:3 says, “For we who have believed do enter that rest, as He has said, ‘So I swore in My wrath, “They shall not enter My rest;”’ although the works were finished from the foundation of the world.”

 This lesson is the sole property of ISOB.
 It may not be altered or edited in any way.
 It may be reproduced only in its entirety for circulation as "freeware," without charge.
 All reproductions of this lesson must contain the copyright notice (i.e., "Copyright (C) 1999 by ISOB.").
 This lesson may not be used without the permission of ISOB for resale or the enhancement of any other product sold.